 B.A./B.A.
 (Hons.)/B.Sc.
-Economics is a great choice and is one of the sought after courses these days, an option which opens up the world for you.
+Economics is a great choice and is one of the sought after academic programmes these days, an option which opens up the world for you.
 If you wish to know what economics is all about, have a look at this page before you make up your mind.
-That said, if you liked economics in high school or if you keep thinking about various relationships and variables in society, this is just the thing for you.
+That said, if you liked economics in high school or if you keep thinking about relationships among various social variables, this is just the thing for you.
 You are definitely going to have a good time.

 The right mindset

 However, if you think that after an undergraduate economics degree from India you would be highly employable and that you would start working as a professional right away, just hold your horses.
 Here is a reality check.
-A bachelors degree in economics is not going to give you an edge and you would be treated as just another social science/ liberal arts student, with just a bit more mathematical and statistical knowledge.
+Most economics undergraduate programmes in India just introduce you to the theory side of things rather than the application aspects.
+Chances are that you would be treated as just another social science/ liberal arts student, with just a bit more mathematical and statistical knowledge.
+In order to have an edge and to be employable, you would need to join a good quality economics undergraduate programme that spans 4 years and has a heavy focus on a research component (more details on this below).
 To know more about exciting career options that an economics undergrad has, scroll down to the end of the page.
 If you join such a programme with the expectation of learning loads about how wealth is created and how resources are allocated (which is the bedrock of any society), then you will definitely be blown away.

-Even after having studied economics for three to four years in college, you wouldn't really know how an economy works (if anything, you might just get a little more confused)!
+Even after having studied economics for three to four years in college, you would probably still not know how an economy works (if anything, you might just get a little more confused)!
 Applying the theories to the Indian Economy course during your undergrad itself would be a huge challenge.
-This is because how a real economy works is a tad too complicated for college students to learn, and the objective of such a programme is to introduce you to the fundamentals.
-You would start getting closer to reality as you study further during your masters degree in graduate school.
+This is because how a real economy works is a tad too complicated for college students to understand, and the objective of such a programme is to just introduce you to the fundamentals.
+You would start getting closer to reality as you study further during your masters and doctoral degrees in graduate school.

 You would surely have fun